righettig/DayZTradeCenter/README.md

   - Security: added authorization checks for user actions, Admin login is now active.Admin can now ban/unban users.
   - Real-time notifications with email support
   - Trade management
+    - It is now possible to specify the condition for each item in a Trade.
+    - support for Trades now have also the "experimental" flag, + search on experimental/hardcore
     - It is now possible to create a Trade for the hardcore hive.
     - Users received a message when a feedback is left.
   - Exchange management
+  - time is saved in GMT instead of local time.
     - SteamId is automatically filled in in the form; … …Server & Location are now required fields.
 Server is a 32 chars max length field, Location is a 64 chars max length field.
 The date & time field is now required and uses a widget to assist the user picking up the value. added tooltip for the Location field; added link…